Vivianstats/scImpute/README.md

 Introduction
 ------------

-The emerging single cell RNA sequencing (scRNA-seq) technologies enable the investigation of transcriptomic landscape at single-cell resolution.
-However, scRNA-seq analysis is complicated by the excess of zero or near zero counts in the data, which are the so-called dropouts due to low amounts of mRNA within each individual cell.
-Consequently, downstream analysis of scRNA-seq woule be severely biased if the dropout events are not properly corrected. `scImpute` is developed to accurately and robustly impute the dropout values in scRNA-seq data.

-`scImpute` can be applied to raw read count matrix before the users perform downstream analyses such as
+`scImpute` is developed to accurately and robustly impute the dropout values in scRNA-seq data. `scImpute` can be applied to raw read count matrix before the users perform downstream analyses such as

 -   dimension reduction of scRNA-seq data
 -   normalization of scRNA-seq data